NavyaG-lab/Tech-writer/infrastructure/mergulho.md

 ## I want Mergulho run on my data

-If you want mergulho to be run on your data, you can contact data infra and someone can help you.
-In principle, there are two ways:
+If you want mergulho to be run on your data, you can contact data infra (more specifically the cortex pack) and someone can help you.

-1. You can ask us to just add your dataset to the list of datasets that the nightly job covers.
-That is the most easy way.
-2. You can check out the code and the notebook to do everything yourself in databricks, which should also work.

 If you as a stakeholder have needs/suggestions for extending the current MVP to make it helpful for you, feel free to contact data infra.
 For example, you can